-Peter Sutcliffe, better known as the Yorkshire Ripper, terrorised the streets of Yorkshire, England, in the 1970s.
+In November 2020, Peter Sutcliffe, better known as the Yorkshire Ripper, died in hospital after contracting coronavirus.

-He murdered 13 women and attempted to kill seven others, using a hammer, a screwdriver and a knife to mutilate his victims.
+Known as Britain's most notorious killer of the 20th century, the Yorkshire Ripper attempted to kill seven other women, and used a hammer, a screwdriver and a knife to mutilate his 13 victims.

 But throughout his reign of terror, there was another woman by Sutcliffe’s side – his wife, Sonia.